 When you are in a position such as Murray and Lendl’s, and have realised that it is no longer effective for either party for the partnership to continue, you may be considering the possibility of a partnership dissolution.

 You may have a dissolution strategy in place within your partnership agreement, in which case the lawyers at Ralli Partnership Law can help you action those terms and ensure that all goes according to plan.
 However, if you do not have a partnership agreement and need advice on how to proceed with your partnership dissolution, we can help, where possible to reduce your liability to your business.

 Our solicitors have years of experience working with business partnerships, and can take care of a number of issues for you.
-Contact us today on 0808 250 1346 for a free consultation.
+Contact us today on 0808 250 1346 for a consultation.